Animal Collisions and Motor Insurance: A Growing Risk for Australian Businesses

 motor insurance

-Animal collisions aren’t new on Australian roads — but the frequency and cost of claims are rising fast, and it’s starting to expose gaps in how motor insurance is structured and understood.
+Animal collisions aren’t new on Australian roads — but the frequency and cost of claims are rising fast, and it’s starting to expose gaps in how motor insurance for animal collisions is structured and understood.

 This isn’t just a seasonal issue.
-It’s a growing, structural risk.
+It’s a growing, structural risk — and one that is becoming increasingly relevant for businesses managing fleets and vehicles across Australia.

 • Vehicles written off or out of action for extended periods

-Not all motor policies respond the same way to animal collisions.
+Not all policies respond the same way to animal collisions in motor insurance.

 • Policy type (comprehensive vs third party)